rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux-flow.md

 Flow makes it possible to type check the {{% a_blank "props and state of nested components" "https://flowtype.org/docs/react.html" %}}.
 React already comes with PropTypes, they are awesome and you should use them, but they can be improved with Flow.
 PropTypes for instance cannot specify the input and output of a function.

-Let’s add add the Flow annotation and the props objects we want to type check in the next step.
+Let’s add the Flow annotation and the props objects we want to type check in the next step.

 *src/components/Stream/presenter.js*